websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/producing-apis-with-rest-builder/rest-builder/implementing-a-new-api-with-rest-builder.md

     ```

     ```tip::
-       You can query your database to find the ``userId`` that you added the article with.
-If you use the default Test User in a fresh 7.3 GA2 instance, then the default ``userId`` is ``20126``.
+       You can query your database to find the ``userId`` that added the article.
     ```

 Congratulations, you've successfully deployed and used a new REST API.

-Now that you've seen a REST Builder behavior, walk through the steps to build one yourself.
+Now that you've seen an API generated with REST Builder, it's time to understand how it works.

 ## Initial Setup

-Begin by setting up both an `impl` and `api` module in your Liferay workspace project.
+Begin by creating `impl` and `api` modules in your Liferay workspace project.
 Your `impl` module's `build.gradle` file must install and apply REST Builder as a plugin:

 ```
 buildscript {